secure-compilation/secure-compilation.github.io/index.markdown

 # Current Team {#team}

-The SECOMP core team is located at [Inria Paris], and currently includes [Cătălin Hriţcu], several students, and one postdoc.
+The core SECOMP team is located at [Inria Paris], and currently includes [Cătălin Hriţcu], several students, and one postdoc.
 We expect to [hire a few more people](#positions) in the coming years.
-The SECOMP project also includes [excellent external collaborators](#external) and we are looking forward to work with additional world-class researchers with an interest in secure compilation (see [PriSC workshop @ POPL] and recent [Dagstuhl Seminar]
+The project also includes [excellent external collaborators](#external) and we are looking forward to work with additional world-class researchers with an interest in secure compilation (see [PriSC workshop @ POPL] and recent [Dagstuhl Seminar]